 Land Based Casinos

 Detroit is home to a variety of casinos in the downtown core.
-These include MGM Grand Detroit, Greektown Casino and MotorCity Casino, as well as Caesars Windsor just across the border on the Canadian side.
+These include MGM Grand Detroit, Greektown Casino and MotorCity Casino.
+All three of these casinos open sportsbooks on their properties in 2020.

 Major Sports Teams in Detroit